 starred review, School Library Journal

 visually rich."
 Booklist

 gave this wonderful book a starred review, promising that "readers,

 young and old, will return to the story to look more deeply."

 Interest Level: Kindergarten - 2nd grade

-Here is an illustration from inside How to Heal a Broken Wing.
+Here are some sample spreads from about midway through How to Heal a Broken Wing.
 Graham's pen, watercolor, and chalk illustrations are sweet and memorable.
 School Library Journal put their finger right on the magic of these illustrations when they pointed out that Graham's use of "thin lines enhance the vulnerability of this boy and his bird" and his "exemplary use of color and perspective denote shifting moods."

 Now that you've seen this great book, what would you like to see now?
 Please note that as an Amazon Associate, we earn from qualifying purchases.